New concerns arise for businesses crafting reopening plans after Epic changes course

 “Now there seems to be this question about what does it mean to reopen.
 There are 14,000 employers in Dane County.
 All of them have different set-ups, different sizes, different number of employees,” he said.

-Brandon said after Epic, a Verona-based software company employing close to 10,000 people, changed its reopening plan following criticism, other companies reached out to him worried their plans could be scrutinized.
+Brandon said after Epic Systems, a Verona-based software company employing close to 10,000 people, changed its reopening plan following criticism, other companies reached out to him worried their plans could be scrutinized.

 “We have 1,200 members plus across the region, and a big percentage of those are telling us now that they are worried about what all this means.
 We had dozens of contacts immediately saying ‘what does this mean for me?’”
 Brandon said.